Kazabula oyé! | 1. Working with time

 At the end of the green suction tube is a metal ‘beak’.
 The diver guides this beak into the bedrock of the river.
 The rope along it can serve as an anchor (longo) during the shift.

-Since the late 1990s, kazabuleurs have been riding the up- and down- stream flow of rivers in the eastern provinces of DR Congo.
-Kazabula means “navigating a river with an oar” in Kikongo, the language spoken in Congo-Central – about 1,500 kilometers to the west of this camp.
-In international discourse about the region, their presence is mainly obfuscated by talk of rebel groups, protracted conflict, and an international narrative focused on ‘blood minerals’ and ‘child labor’.
+Since the late 1990s, kazabuleurs have been riding the flow of rivers in the eastern provinces of DR Congo – at times up- and at times down- stream.
+Kazabula means “navigating a river with an oar” in Kikongo, the language spoken in Congo Central downstream from this camp, about 1,500 kilometers to the west.
+In international discourse about the region, the kazabuleurs presence is mainly obfuscated by talk of rebel groups, protracted conflict, and an international narrative focused on ‘blood minerals’ and ‘child labor’.
 How do kazabuleurs iterate their own history and crafts?

-Kazabula, on travaille avec le temps!, ‘Kazabula, we work with time and we make ‘our’ times work, they say of themselves.
+Kazabula, on travaille avec le temps! – ‘Kazabula, we work with time and we make ‘our’ times work’, they say of themselves.
 But what is ‘time’ to them, what sort of ‘time’ matters?
-Wearily, they keep their heads (and those of their families) above water in post-colonial times, times of turmoil on turbulent rivers, unstable times with precarious futures.
+Energetically and wearily, they keep their heads (and those of their families) above water in post-colonial times, times of turmoil on turbulent rivers, unstable times with precarious futures.

 Researcher Lutula Kaminkya, a former kazabuleur, supplies a précis of their itinerary.
 He joins us in the rainforest.
-From this riverine landscape, kazabuleurs retrace their story west from Kongo Central – Kasai, to the Kwango border region of Angola and then upstream to Bandundu and Kisangani, and presently into the east – the region of Kivu.
+In the articles to follow, from this riverine landscape kazabuleurs retrace their story for us – west from Congo Central – Kasai, to the Kwango border region of Angola and then upstream to Bandundu and Kisangani, and presently into the east – the region of Kivu.

 Receive updates about our films and articles by subscribing to our newsletter: